verachell/tutorial-setup-linux-VPS-server-with-apache/README.md

 # tutorial-setup-linux-VPS-server-with-apache
-a step by step tutorial of how to do a basic setup of a linux VPS server with namneservers and apache.
+a step by step tutorial of how to do a basic setup of a linux VPS server with nameservers and apache.
 For beginners

+This repository is being archived because I feel it is a little too cumbersome for most use cases.
+It is superseded by https://github.com/verachell/Tutorial-Easy-customizable-Apache-server-setup-without-email

 WARNING: This is a fairly comprehensive tutorial, so it can take a while.
 Most of this is due to the email setup.
 If you do not need email, I recommend my other tutorial: Easy customizable Apache server setup on Ubuntu Linux VPS without email